mkotowski/WARdrobe/gdd/gdd.md

 # Introduction

-This document specifies a design for the gameplay of a game *"WARdrobe - Beat Them Up"*.
+This document specifies the design guidelines for the gameplay and art style of the game **"WARdrobe -- Beat Them Up"**.

 ## Scope